rohitzilla/Signup-Automator/README.md

 The program then uses selenium to find places to input data based on key words such as "name", and "pass".
 After all possible data has been it will press enter and try to sign up.

 # Requirements
-Selenium is required to run this program:
+Selenium and BeautifulSopu are required to run this program:
 ```
 pip install selenium
+pip install BeautifulSoup
 ```

 Also, depending on what browser you will use for this, you will have to find and download the appropiate drivers and put them in the correct location on the computer.